Michelleeby/pAIr/README.md

 pyenv install 12.2.0
 ```

 Next, you need to install the required dependencies.
 Its recommended to use a virtual environment.
-You can do this by running the following commands:
+You can do this similar to:

 ```bash
 git clone https://github.com/Michelleeby/pAIr.git && cd pAIr